techmo-pl/dictation-client/docs/index.md

 <p align="right"><a href="#top">Top</a></p>

 ## dictation_asr.proto
 Modified by Techmo, copyright by Google.
+Changes include:
+- removal of `LongRunningRecognize` support (commented out),
+- modifications of comments, according to how recognition is performed by Techmo,
+- additions that introduce new features to the original API.
-Extensions by Techmo are marked with [**Extension by Techmo**] tag.
+Extensions (parts that were added to the original document) by Techmo are marked with [**Extension by Techmo**] tag.

 <a name="google.cloud.speech.v1.Speech"/>